dchakrani/Image-Loader/README.md

-# HadoopApriori
+# Photo Loader
-  An implementation of the Apriori algorithm using Hadoop.
+  An android app to download Image from URLs using AsyncTasks and Threads and display them using ImageViews